-There’s no escaping learning the syntax for R—the rules that govern the language—even though it is notoriously complex to learn.
+There’s no escaping learning the syntax for R, the rules that govern the language.
+It is notoriously complex to learn R’s basic syntax.
 The good news, however, is that once you’ve learned the syntax for R, you will not have to learn it again!

-After learning the basic syntax of R, you can go on to explore variables and data types, which are two concepts you need to know about early in your journey.
-Here are the main syntactical topics you should cover:
+After learning the basic syntax of R, you can go on to explore variables and data types.
+Here are the main topics you should cover:

 - How to perform mathematical calculations